crystal-lang/crystal-book/database/connection.md

 end # the connection will be closed here
 ```

-Ok, now we have a connection, let’s use it!
+Ok, now we have a connection, let's use it!

 ```crystal
 require "mysql"